 Chapter 13 Bankruptcy is a type of payment plan to debtors, where debts are lumped up into a round figure.
 This option is desirable, since certain property can still be owned by the debt holder, a steady stream of income is required and the repayment typically stretches out from three to five years.

 Still in the Chapter 13 repayment process?
-Within 24 months of the filing, as long as on-time payments have taken place over the past 12 months, you will be eligible.
-A Chapter 7 filing will also require 24 months, only if the debt has been fully cleared and you have been working to revamp your credit history.
+Within 12 months of the filing, as long as on-time payments have taken place over the past 12 months, you will be eligible.
+A Chapter 7 filing will requires 24 months, only if the debt has been fully cleared and you have been working to revamp your credit history.

 There are certain underwriting guidelines when you are within a Chapter 13 or done with your Chapter 7 bankruptcy.
-You must have been under stable employment for the past two years, your mortgage payments go over 30 percent of monthly gross income, and again, any payments toward debts in the past year must have been made timely.
+You must have stable employment for the past two years, and have re-established credit.

 FORECLOSURES & SHORT SALES